KillianDavitt/DontLetGoogleKnowImLonely/README.md

 ## TODO

 - [x] Make probe queries function in the background
+- [ ] Provide the data to the user in a sensible manner
 - [ ] Make the sensetive/non sensitive bits work

 ## Timeline